AppGharage/Curriculum/docs/core/README.md

 ---

 ::: warning IMPORTANT
-After Learning the Core which is required for any path you choose, you may decide to choose either the Frontend Path or Backend or even both.
+After Learning the Core which is required for any path you choose, you may decide to choose focus on either the Frontend Track , Backend Track or even both.
 :::